alexgray103/BiRScope/Deep Learning/README.md

 If you use this software in your research, please cite:

-> Gray, A., et al. (Year).
-High-throughput label-free analysis of myelin pathology using birefringence microscopy and deep learning.
-[Journal Name], [Volume(Issue)], pages.
+> Birefringence microscopy enables rapid, label-free quantification of myelin debris following induced cortical injury _Neurophotonics_ **[Under review]**

 ## License